Aditya Nagpal

 Here are the fees that surface most consistently across EOR contracts, and that rarely appear on a pricing page.

-Some providers include benefits administration in the base rate.
-Others charge separately for managing statutory benefits, supplemental health cover, or equity administration.
-Always confirm what the base fee covers before comparing providers, a lower fixed fee that excludes benefits administration is not a better deal. - Termination fees and offboarding costs
+Some providers include benefits management in their base fee, while others charge separately for statutory benefits, supplemental insurance, or equity administration.
+Always confirm exactly what the monthly fee includes before comparing providers.

 The pattern across all of these is consistent: providers build predictable costs into the headline fee and variable or conditional costs into the contract.
 The headline fee wins the sale.
 The contract determines what global employment actually costs you.